 A common but dangerous mistake is the assumption that there is no US expat tax filing requirement if there are zero taxes when claiming these tax benefits.

 That is not true.

-If you are working overseas, it is likely that you meet the filing requirements to file a tax return and must do so.
-It is important to note that the preferential tax treatments, such as the foreign earned income exclusion and foreign tax credit, are not automatically granted until an accurate return is filed correctly.
+If you are working overseas, you will likely meet the filing requirements to file a tax return.
+It is important to note that preferential tax treatments, such as the foreign earned income exclusion and foreign tax credit, are not automatically granted until an accurate return is filed correctly.

 When faced with US expat tax in Portugal there are many tax items to consider.

 But the above are by far the most common preferential tax benefits.